dotnet/docs/docs/machine-learning/automate-training-with-cli.md

 - C# solution with:
   - A console app to run/score the generated model (to make predictions in your end-user apps with that model).
   - A console app with the training code used to generate that model (for learning purposes or model retraining).
-    - This also include the serialized model .zip ("best model") ready to use for running predictions.
+    - This serialized model ("best model") is also provided as a compressed *.zip* file that's ready to use for running predictions.
+    - An *mbconfig* file, which contains configuration data that lets you open the model in Model Builder.
 - Log file with information of all iterations/sweeps across the multiple algorithms evaluated, including their detailed configuration/pipeline.

 The first two assets can directly be used in your end-user apps (for example, ASP.NET Core web apps, services, and desktop apps) to make predictions with that generated ML model.